Delacrobix/elasticsearch-exam-study-resources/Guido-Lena-Cota-exercises/model-data-into-elasticsearch.md

-# Exercises for the Elastic Certified Engineer Exam: Search and Aggregations by Guido Lena Cota
+# Exercises for the Elastic Certified Engineer Exam: Model Data into Elasticsearch by Guido Lena Cota

-This exercises was extracted from the blog post by Guido Lena Cota, [Elastic Certified Engineer Exam: Search and Aggregations.](https://kreuzwerker.de/en/post/exercises-for-the-elastic-certified-engineer-exam-search-and-aggregations)
+This exercises was extracted from the blog post by Guido Lena Cota, [Elastic Certified Engineer Exam: Model Data into Elasticsearch.](https://kreuzwerker.de/en/post/exercises-for-the-elastic-certified-engineer-exam-model-data-into)

 ## Exercise 1